aaaaayushh/code-editor/README.md

 - Dashboard for viewing code snippets
 - Base code for each language when changing languages
 - Pair programming with sockets (kinda ambitious)

+## Bugs

+Bugs that I haven't figured out how to fix yet:

+- Syntax highlighting in the code